Many people find it necessary to find DIY soundproofing solutions to cut out pollution from traffic, neighbors, and other rooms in the same house.

 Damping a sound is about reducing its resonance, usually via constrained layer damping.
 The damping material also converts the kinetic energy of sound waves to heat energy which helps in soundproofing.

 One of the most important things to remember is that the more soundproofing you want in a room, the more expensive it’ll get.
 There are inexpensive options available, but even the cost of these will add up if you decide to use them all.

-This list gives you some cheap soundproofing options for blocking the amount of sound that enters a room, and they’re listed from cheapest to more expensive.
+This list gives you some inexpensive soundproofing options for blocking the amount of sound that enters a room, and they’re listed from cheapest to more expensive.

 - Use furniture you already own.

-- Put down carpet and rugs on the floor.
+- Put down carpets and rugs on the floor.

 - Weatherstripping for doors and windows.